nasa/isaac/dense_map/geometry_mapper/readme.md

     sci_cam_continuous_picture_taking = true;

 The later will make sure sci cam pictures are taken automatically.
-If custom behavior is desired, see
+If custom behavior is desired, see:

     $ISAAC_WS/src/astrobee/behaviors/inspection/readme.md

+More information about the simulated nav_cam, haz_cam, and sci_cam is
+at:

+    $ASTROBEE_SOURCE_PATH/simulation/readme.md

+The heat camera is described in:

+    $ISAAC_WS/src/astrobee/simulation/gazebo/readme.md

+The acoustics camera and how to enable it is documented at:

+    $ISAAC_WS/src/astrobee/simulation/acoustics_cam/readme.md

+#### Recording simulated data

 Start the simulator, such as:

     source $ASTROBEE_BUILD_PATH/devel/setup.bash
     source $ISAAC_WS/devel/setup.bash
-    roslaunch isaac sim.launch rviz:=true pose:="11.0 -7.0 5.0 0 0 0 1" world:=iss
+    roslaunch isaac sim.launch rviz:=true dds:=false \
+      pose:="11.0 -7.0 5.0 0 0 0 1" world:=iss

-In RVIZ turn on visualizing these cameras from the Panels menu.
+In rviz turn on visualizing the desired cameras cameras from the Panels menu, as otherwise the needed camera topics may not be published.

-When recording simulated data, need to also save the camera poses and camera information, which is different than how we do for real data, when these quantities must be estimated by algorithms.
-Hence the record command to run is:
+Adjust the 3D view in rviz with the mouse so that the robot, which is present in the middle of the module, can be seen.

+When recording simulated data for a given camera, for example, for ``sci_cam``, so that later it can be used with the geometry and streaming mapper, one needs to record, in addition to depth clouds and camera images, also the camera poses and intrinsics information, which is done as follows:

     rosbag record /hw/depth_haz/points                           \
-      /hw/depth_haz/extended/amplitude_int /hw/cam_sci      \
-      /sim/haz_cam/pose /sim/sci_cam/pose /sim/sci_cam/info
+      /hw/cam_sci/compressed /sim/sci_cam/pose /sim/sci_cam/info

-Note that we record no nav cam data at all since that one is needed only for computing camera poses that are pre-computed in simulation.
-Also the sci cam topic changed, compared to the earlier record command, as the simulator returns uncompressed images (they are grayscale as well, unlike for the real sci cam).
+It is good to check for the precise name of the camera image topic.
+For haz cam the image topic will be instead:

+    /hw/depth_haz/extended/amplitude_int

+For nav cam, the image topic will be:

+    /hw/cam_nav

+and the same convention is followed for the rest of the cameras.

+If desired to record data for many cameras, these topics must be specified for each of them.
+For example, for ``heat_cam`` add the lines:

+      /hw/cam_heat /sim/heat_cam/pose /sim/heat_cam/info

+to the ``rosbag record`` command.

 The robot can be told to move around by either running a plan, or by sending it a move command, such as: